yvsKaan/ntpserver/README.md

 This Project Client connect to the Server with Host and Port informations and get date and time from Server.

-Also Client computer sets the Date/Time from NTP Server date/time.
+Also Client computer can sets the Date/Time from NTP Server date/time.

 ## Build-With